isabella232/dtm.en/help/using/tools-reference/ga.md

    <td colname="col2"> <p>There are two ways to host Google Analytics code: </p>
     <ul id="ul_3690E98F1F8A451D9F0E5A259D12FC49">
      <li id="li_6FA7A5088AB246F5AFB8470312DBB0BE"> <b>Google Hosted</b>: You can host the code through Google. </li>
      <li id="li_D4D3B50C07DB44C2AF783C76AE31A746"> <b>URL</b>: Or you can simply provide the URL to the file here.
-Dynamic tag management then consumes this code for its implementation of Google Analytics. </li>
+Dynamic Tag Management then consumes this code for its implementation of Google Analytics. </li>
     </ul> </td>
   </tr>
   <tr>